RasaHQ/rasa-nlu-examples/docs/benchmarking.md

 ## Final Reminder

-There's one thing to remind ourselves of at this phase in time.
 We should remember that these tools are experimental in nature.
 We want this repository to be a place where folks can share their nlu components and experiment, but this also means that we don't want to suggest that these tools are state of the art.
-You always need to check if these tools work for your pipeline and the components that we host here may very well lag behind a version of Rasa.
+You always need to check if these tools work for your pipeline.
+The components that we host here may very well lag behind Rasa Open Source too.